"Now when these things begin to happen, look up and lift up your heads,

 What about famines and pestilences and earthquakes?
 Yep.
 We've got them everywhere.
 You can blame the boogeyman (global warming), but God is in charge of the weather and the earthquakes.
 Global warming advocates (part of the deception described earlier) proclaim that we should panic because of a claimed "trend" of one degree per century.
 That's nothing compared to the changes God will bring upon the earth in a single seven-year period.

 Yes, there might be more earthquakes, droughts and extreme weather events than normal.
+And the present-day pestilence of COVID-19 is frighteningly contagious and deadly.
 But Jesus describes them as "the beginning of sorrows."
 We're not "there" yet, but we're getting closer.

 Verses 9-12 take us to the time of the end:Then they will deliver you up to be afflicted and will kill you.
 And you will be hated of all nations for My name's sake.
 10 And then many will be offended, and will betray one another, and will hate one another.
 11 And many false prophets will rise and deceive many.
 12 And because iniquity shall abound, the love of many will become cold."